 A plant virus can be hard to pin down, since many factors cause similar symptoms.
 Just remember that (if it does exist) mosaic virus appears to be relatively rare in marijuana plants.

-We’re not sure if marijuana even can catch TMV, but if you believe you’re seeing an infection, you likely should treat it the same as other types of plants that catch mosaic virus.
+If you believe you’re seeing an infection, you likely should treat cannabis the same as other species of plants that can catch mosaic virus.

 Now here’s the bad news.
 Unfortunately, when it comes to mosaic virus, there is no cure.
 An infected plant will have TMV forever, even if it’s not actively showing symptoms.
 If you believe you have a marijuana plant with TMV, your main goal is to carefully remove the plant while preventing the virus from spreading to other plants.

 In greenhouse and commercial operations, the main way to deal with mosaic virus is to dispose of all affected plants, including any soil they were growing in, and enforce a strict policy of hand-washing between touching plants.
 Luckily TMV probably won’t kill your plants, and there’s no evidence it will hurt you, but if infected plants grow slower and end up producing smaller yields, you definitely want to keep them out of your marijuana garden.